harry-thorpe/demix_check/README.md

 ### run

-The run mode takes a set of mixed reads along with a reference set (which has been set up with ```setup```), and runs the mGEMS pipeline before then checking the results as described above.
+The run mode takes a set of mixed reads along with a reference set (which has been set up with ```setup```), and runs the whole mSWEEP/mGEMS pipeline before then checking the results as described above.
 An output folder is specified, and then the results are placed in a folder which is specific to the reference set, so if the ```Kpne``` reference set is used, the results are placed in ```out_dir/Kpne```.

 Example command: